tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/02-variables-01/README.md

 Perform the following:

+Open the [starter file](Unsolved/variables-01.py) and perform the following:

+1. Create string variables

+    1. Create a variable named `subject` with no value (None).

+    2. Assign a value of "Programmers` to the variable `subject`.

+    3. Create a variable, `first_name`, and assign it a value of an empty string.

+    4. Assign a value of "Ada" to the variable `first_name`.

+Strings

+1. Create a variable named `subject` with no value (None).

+2.

+# Topic: Strings

+# Create a variable named subject with no value (None):
+subject = None

+# Assign a value of "Programmers" to the variable subject
+subject = "Programmers"

+# Create a variable, first_name, and assign it a value of an empty string.
+first_name = ""

+# Assign a value of "Ada" to the variable first_name
+first_name = "Ada"

+# Create a variable, last_name, and assign it a value of a string, "Lovelace".
+last_name = "Lovelace"

+# Create a variable, full_name, and assign it a value of the combination of first_name and last_name with a space.
+full_name = f"{first_name} {last_name}"

+# Create a variable, profession, and assign it a value of a string, "Computer Programmer".
+profession = "Computer Programmer"

+# Create a variable, known_for, and assign it a value of a string, "First Computer Programmer".
+known_for = "First Computer Programmer"

+# Create a variable, first_algorithm, and assign it a value of a string, "Analytical Engine".
+first_algorithm = "Analytical Engine"

+# Create a variable, city_location, and assign it a value of a string, "London";
+city_location = "London"

+# Create a variable, country_location, and assign it a value of a string, "England";
+country_location = "England"

+# Create a variable, nationality, and assign it a value of a string, "British";
+nationality = "British"

+# Topic: Integers

+# Create a variable, birth_year, and assign it with an integer of 1815.
+birth_year = 1815

+# Create a variable, death_year, and assign it with an integer of 1852.
+death_year = 1852

+# Create a variable, age_at_passing, and assign it a value of death_year minus birth_year.
+age_at_passing = death_year - birth_year

+# Create a variable, year_of_publish, and assign it with an integer of 1842.
+year_of_publish = 1842

+#Topic: Print

+# Print: "First Name: " and first_name
+print(f"First Name: {first_name}")

+# Print: "Last Name:" and last_name
+print(f"Last Name: {last_name}")

+# Print: "Profession: " and profession
+print(f"Profession: {profession}")

+# Print: "BirthYear: " and birth_year
+print(f"Birth Year: {birth_year}")

+#Topic: Concat Values

+# Create a variable, statement_one, and assign it a value of a string:
+# "Programmers: Ada Lovelace is a British Computer Programmer born in 1815."
+statement_one = f"{subject}: {first_name} {last_name} is a {nationality} {profession} born in {birth_year}."
+print(statement_one)

+# Create a variable, statement_two, and assign it a value of a string:
+# "She is commonly referred to as the first computer programmer"
+statement_two = f"She is commonly referred to as the {known_for}."
+print(statement_two)

+# Create a variable, statement_three, and assign it a value of a string:
+# "In 1842 she published the first Algorithm, the Analytical Engine, at the age of 27."
+statement_three = f"In 1842 she published the first Algorithm, {first_algorithm}, at the age of 27."
+print(statement_three)

+# Create a variable, statement_four, and assign it a value of a string:
+# "She was a British Citizen who lived in London, England until her passing in 1852 at the age of 37."
+statement_four = f"She was a {nationality} Citizen who lived in {city_location}, {country_location} until her " \
+                 f"passing in {death_year} at the age of {age_at_passing}"
+print(statement_four)

 1. Open your terminal/git bash.

 2. From within the terminal/git bash run `source activate PythonData` to activate your virtual environment.